 But are regulators doing enough to keep a cap on investment strategies that are leaning more and more heavily on artificial intelligence?
 And who bites the bullet if the technology goes rogue?

+One hedge fund already leaning heavily on machine learning technique's is the UK's Man Group.
 As reported by Bloomberg last year: "By 2015 artificial intelligence was contributing roughly half the profits in one of Man's biggest funds, the AHL Dimension Programme that now manages $5.1 billion, even though AI had control over only a small proportion of overall assets."